 La and Kristen

-LaK is not only inspired by the two beautiful and courageous women above, it is also named after them.
+LaK (pronounced lake) is not only inspired by the two beautiful and courageous women above, it is also named after them.

 Carmela (La) Ocampo was a loving wife to my cousin Chris, and the most amazing mother to my godson Kinsey.
 She was caring and nurturing, fun and lighthearted, and could cut a rug like nobody’s business.